ewpratten/HowToComputer/README.md

 	sub rax, 2	; subtract 2 from rax (3-2)
 	push rax	; put the value of rax (1) into the stack
 ```
 Due to the nature of assembly, every line of code is documented.
 The reason for this is that assembly opcodes are sometimes quite cryptic.
 Documenting every line of code helps the code's author or maintainer to understand how it works.
 All of the results are stored in the stack.
-After this program executes, the stack looks like this:<br>
+After this program executes, the stack will look like this:<br>
 \|	--	|<br>
 \|	1	|<br>
 \|	4	|<br>